 Miss Greater Greer Contestants

-Friday night, the Christmas spirit was all around at Victor Gym as Creative Advancement Centers students participated in their annual Christmas program.
+Friday afternoon, the Christmas spirit was all around at Victor Gym as Creative Advancement Centers students participated in their annual Christmas program.

-Students performed the nativity play, read Christmas poems and sang Christmas classics, all the while eyeing a pile of presents donated to the center.
+Students performed a skit, read Christmas poems and sang Christmas classics, all the while eyeing a pile of presents donated to the center.